Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: CLFs and CBFs unified with NMPC

-\rule{\columnwidth}{0.4pt} where $M_{\text{CLF}}$ and $M_{\text{CBF}}$ are the horizon length for CLF and CBF constraints respectively, which can be chosen less than the whole prediction horizon $N$.
+\rule{\columnwidth}{0.4pt} where $M_{\text{CLF}}$ and $M_{\text{CBF}}$ are the horizon length for CLF and CBF constraints respectively, which can be chosen to be less than the prediction horizon $N$.
 The slack variables $S = [s_1,..., s_{M_{\text{CLF}}}]^T$ are introduced to avoid infeasibility between CLF and CBF constraints and additional term $\phi(s_k) \geq 0$ is added into the cost function to minimize those slack variables.
-This formulation is denoted as CLF-CBF-NMPC for later discussions.
+This formulation is denoted as NMPC-DCLF-DCBF for later discussions.

-\begin{remark} CLF-CBF-NMPC represents a generalized form for DCLF-DCBF with horizon lengths for cost and constraints.
-When the horizon lengths for CLF and CBF constraints equal to one, i.e., $M_{\text{CLF}} = M_{\text{CBF}} = 1$, the CLF-CBF-NMPC becomes exactly as DCLF-DCBF except the decay rate of CBF constraint is relaxed.
+\begin{remark} NMPC-DCLF-DCBF represents a generalized form for DCLF-DCBF with horizon lengths for cost and constraints.
+When the horizon lengths for CLF and CBF constraints equal to one, i.e., $M_{\text{CLF}} = M_{\text{CBF}} = 1$, the NMPC-DCLF-DCBF becomes exactly as DCLF-DCBF except the decay rate of CBF constraint is relaxed.
 This relaxation is necessary as it enhance feasibility.
-Compared with CLF-NMPC in \cite{grandia2020nonlinear}, CLF-CBF-NMPC represents an extended form by adding safety constraints. \end{remark}
+Compared with NMPC-CLF in \cite{grandia2020nonlinear}, NMPC-DCLF-DCBF represents an extended form by adding safety constraints. \end{remark}

+\begin{remark} On one hand, the proposed formulations \eqref{eq:cbf-nmpc}, \eqref{eq:clf-cbf-nmpc} have additional computational complexity generated due to the introduction of the optimization variables $\omega_k$.
+On the other hand, reducing the horizon length for constraints ($M_{\text{CBF}}$ and $M_{\text{CLF}}$) could reduce the computational complexity.
+The joint influence on computational complexity arising from the additional optimization variables and reduced constraint horizons for the optimization problem depends on the system dynamics and non-linearity of the control barrier functions.
+When the control barrier functions are nonlinear, the majority of non-linearity in the optimization comes from the CBF constraints, and therefore the reduction in complexity arising from the reduced constraint horizons would dominate the increase in complexity that arises from the introduction of additional optimization variables $\omega_k$. \end{remark}